 Save the Snip

 You can save your screenshot now.
-Ideally in Windows 8 the default file format is PNG.
+Ideally in Windows 8 and windows 10 the default file format is PNG.